rodrisbach/fravega_exercise/README.md

 ```

 ## Test the Flask App
-Once time that the app is running, you can perform a little test:
+Once the app is running, you can perform a little test:

  ```bash
 #GET